Creating Visual Slides: Where to Begin…

 Set the scene

 As important as the ‘characters’ of your message is the setting or backdrop to it.
-This does not necessarily mean the location the message refers to, but more the scene in which your message plays out.
+This does not necessarily mean a physical location, but the scene in which your message plays out.
 It may also help to think of this as a ‘slide type’.

-Typical settings for many slides would be timelines, graphs, process diagrams, org charts, maps, floorplans, cross-sections, schematic diagrams, icon maps, etc. The list goes on and on.
-The important thing is that you need to relate your objects (or characters) to something, to show how the affect it, are affected by it, or relate to it in some way.
+Typical settings for many slides would be timelines, graphs, process diagrams, org charts, maps, floorplans, cross-sections, schematic diagrams, icon maps, etc. These all make great visual slides.
+The important thing is to relate your objects (or characters) to something, to show how they affect it, are affected by it, or relate to it in some way.

 If we are talking about coverage of community nurses in the local area, we want to see the areas that these nurses cover on a map.
 If we are seeing the possible routes an inbound call can take through an automated answering system, we want to see a diagram of the possible routes, and follow the call through it.
 If we are discussing how consumer confidence has been hit by specific retailers collapsing, we want to see the trend over a timeline that shows when these things occurred.